mochencarina/Pattern-Classification-using-ML-algorithms-with-time-series-data/README.md

 Then train a supervised classifier to classify the training dataset created correctly using cross validation and finally test the trained model over a blind test dataset.

-Compared the time and space complexity graphs and trade-offs for various neural net layers and deep learning models

 Pipeline used :

 MATLAB for noise reduction, feature extraction (as it is least time consuming and good for signal procecssing).